secshellnet/docs/docs_en/resources.md

 `pve2` is used by several partners so the first network have been divided furthermore:

 !!! info ""
-    The listed ID's are valid for Proxmox VM/LXC, VLAN ID's and ipv6 addresses: <code>2a01:4f8:10a:b88:0:ID::/96</code>
+    The listed ID's are valid for Proxmox VM/LXC, VLAN ID's and ipv6 addresses: <code>2a01:4f8:10a:b88:ID::/80</code>

-!!! warning ""
-    The ipv4 subnet 176.9.198.65/29 will be terminated at the end of the year 2021 due to a huge price change at Hetzner Online GmbH.

 | Use Case / Partner                |      ID     | IPv4 network                                 |
 |:----------------------------------|:-----------:|:---------------------------------------------|